Michael-Cowie/Notes/Web/CSS/the_box_model.md

 }
 ```

 We can observe that the `margin-bottom: 50px` is being utilized.
-The distance between the top paragraph to the bottom is 50px, not 70px!
+The distance between the top paragraph to the bottom is 50px, **not 70px!** The natural guess would have expect the two boxes to be `70px` as a combination of the both, instead it is 50!

 Likewise, setting any `margin-top` value beteen `0` and `50` will do nothing as it will choose the largest value between the two paragraphs.